port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples.md

 # Examples

-Use the index on the right side of the page to find to example with the resource you’re looking to export.
+Use the index on the right side of the page to find an example for the resource/s you’re looking to export.

 ## ECS clusters and ECS services